-The spice turmeric, for instance, is easily dismissed as “that yellow curry spice”, but it contains a wealth of body-aiding compounds that make it one of the best medicinal herbs.
-Curcumin, a particularly potent antioxidant, gives turmeric a lot of its credibility as a newly-rediscovered powerful medicinal ingredient.
+The spice turmeric is easily dismissed as “that yellow curry spice”, but it contains a wealth of body-aiding compounds that make it one of the best medicinal herbs.
+Benefits Of Curcumin, a particularly potent antioxidant, gives turmeric a lot of its credibility as a newly-rediscovered powerful medicinal ingredient.

 - Curcumin neutralizes free radicals and then triggers the body’s production of enzymes that can serve antioxidant functions.

 - Curcumin is a natural anti-inflammatory.
 As noted, managing the levels of inflammation in the body can reduce pain and improve recovery.
 Even beyond just joint pain, for that matter, inflammation is part of more serious chronic diseases such as metabolic syndrome, cancer, and Alzheimer’s, making fighting inflammation a vital benefit.

 - Some studies have found curcumin, and thus turmeric, to be even more effective for rheumatoid arthritis patients than certain non-steroidan anti-inflammatory drugs that can be bought over the counter.

 - Curcumin allows for the increased growth of new brain neurons, which goes hand in hand with how it helps the body stave off various brain-degenerative diseases.